vsepohui/muicie_perl/README.md

 * Mixer.pl - Code for Mixers and CISCOs
 * Mixes.pas - Code for Next-Generation of Chipses CISCOs
+* Router.pl - Abstrat Router code for unlimeted number of connectors

 Code for Cashdesks on Perl (for CPU) and Pascal (for Chips):